 The local police assume the body is that of the missing politician, but when that identification proves false and more strange deaths occur, Albert realises his case is far more complex than a simple disappearance.
 But, as he reawakens ghosts from the past, will he be able to solve the mystery surrounding Wenfield once and for all?

-The third and final historical thriller in the Albert Lincoln series by Kate Ellis, the award-winning author of the 2019 CWA Dagger in the Library.
+The third and final historical thriller in the Albert Lincoln series by award-winning crime writer Kate Ellis.
+An atmospheric, spellbinding mystery set in the aftermath of the Great War.

 Praise for Kate Ellis:

 'Fascinating, with a characteristically clever twist' Martin Edwards